eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README_other.md

 - Call the new version of the algorithm with the input given by the testing framework
     - Open `Performance/Benchmark.cpp`
-    - In the function `Recovery_ZeroImpute` (that you should have already created) add the conversion from armadillo matrix to the type that your algorithm uses.
+    - In the function `Recovery_ZeroImpute` (that you should already have) add the conversion from armadillo matrix to the type that your algorithm uses. `mat.n_rows` and `mat.n_cols` is matrix dimensions, `mat(i, j)` is element access for i-th row, j-th column.
     - Before `begin = ...` add the following code that creates a two-dimensional `std::vector`, then add a loop that copies the contents of the armadillo matrix into the new instance:
         ```C++
         std::vector<std::vector<double>> mat_stl(mat.n_rows);

         for (uint64_t i = 0; i < mat.n_rows; ++i)
         {
-            mat_stl.emplace_back(std::vector<double>(mat.n_cols));
+            mat_stl[i] = std::vector<double>(mat.n_cols);
             for (uint64_t j = 0; j < mat.n_cols; ++j)
             {
-                mat_stl[i].emplace_back(mat(i, j));
+                mat_stl[i][j] = mat(i, j);
             }
         }
-    - Remark: be sure to never re-allocate the memory during copying procedure (with auto-resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets. `mat.n_rows` and `mat.n_cols` are matrix dimensions, which is enough to be able to know in advance all the data type sizes to pre-allocate them.
+    - Remark: be sure to never re-allocate the memory during copying procedure (with auto-resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets.
+Matrix dimensions are known here, which is enough to be able to know in advance all the data type sizes to pre-allocate them.
     - Update the call to `Recovery_ZeroImpute` to use `mat_stl` variable instead of `mat`.
     - Afterwards, add the code that will fill the values from the other type back into the armadillo matrix after the `std::cout << ...` statement
         ```C++